-Have you heard of the Elf on the Shelf?
-An elf is sent from the North Pole to keep an eye on the children of the house and report back to Santa.
+Whatever genius thought of the Elf On The Shelf is ho, ho, ho-ing all the way to the bank.
+In case you’re unaware, the elf is sent from the North Pole to keep an eye on the children of the house and report back to Santa.
 Currently we have an elfin house guest named “Quacky” (don’t ask…his name is a stupid story within a stupid story) living with us.

-We are having a hoot moving the elf around the house and staging him in different scenarios before we go to bed (don’t you just LOVE the legit lies we’re encouraged to tell our children around the holidays?).
-The other night my husband and I were killing ourselves laughing at some of the completely inappropriate situations we thought about leaving the elf in.
-I won’t subject you to our immaturity…but we came up with some doozies!
+We are having a blast moving the elf around the house and staging him in different scenarios before we go to bed (don’t you just LOVE the legit lies we’re encouraged to tell our children around the holidays?).
+The other night my husband and I were laughing our heads off at some of the completely inappropriate situations we thought about leaving the elf in.
+I won’t subject you to our immaturity, but we came up with some doozies!
 Some might even be illegal.
-(If we get arrested, please send a file to jail hidden in a fruit cake).
+(If we get arrested, please send a file to jail hidden in a fruit cake.)

 Last week our son lost his tooth.
 Literally.
 It fell out in the family room before bed and we could NOT find it anywhere.